-Full Moon Ceremony at around 11:00am — The ceremony takes about a half-hour and involves some thirty full prostrations, but simple standing bows are also all right if prostrations are too strenuous.
-All are welcome to join in this ceremony/celebration.
-This month according to the Farmer’s Almanac is the Full Frosty or Beaver Moon.
-The ceremony will begin around 11am roughly after the Dharma Talk.
+The ceremony takes about a half-hour and involves some thirty full prostrations, but simple standing bows are also all right if prostrations are too strenuous.
+All are invited to join in this ceremony/celebration.

-Jisan Tova Green, LCSW, currently serves on the Board of Directors as Vice President of San Francisco Zen Center.
+Jisan Tova Green, LCSW, currently serves on the Board of Directors af San Francisco Zen Center.
 Before being named vice president, she served as the Director and many other capacities at SFZC.
 She has given many dharma talks at HSZC, but it has been a few years since she joined us and offered a talk.

 She received priest ordination from Eijun Linda Cutts in 2003.
 Tova is a practice leader at San Francisco Zen Center and co-founded Zen Center’s Queer Dharma Group.

 Tova received her MSW from Smith College School for Social Work and completed Smith’s certificate program in Contemplative Social Work in 2008.
 Tova was a social worker at Hospice by the Bay until April 2011.

 Please join us for this wonderful event!

 Rev Hokai (Max) has been part of the SFZC/Shunryu Suzuki Roshi lineage of Soto Zen Buddhist centers, for the past 19 years.
 He has lived at Tassajara, Green Gulch and is in his second residence period with hartford street zen center, issan ji temple.
 He also has been engaged in Buddhist practice in additional traditions and in other lineages.

 He was recently ordained as a Soto Zen Priest through Rev Myo Lahey at HSZC.
 Professionally Rev. Hokai is in process of completing training in Clinical Pastural Education while he resides at hszc,